• Skip to primary navigation

 What happens When a Bulb Blows?

-The reason for a blowing lamp tripping an MCB is that the lamp element gets thinner during its life to the point where it breaks at the thinnest point, this point will melt just before failure.
+The reason for a blowing lamp tripping an MCB or fuse is that the lamp element gets thinner during its life to the point where it breaks at the thinnest point, this point will melt just before failure.
 The resistance of the overheating element will momentarily be very low and a current surge is caused, this is picked up by MCB’s but generally not fuses.

 Working Bulb